BinaryBhaskar/restaurant/README.md

 5. Create a pull request to the main repository, explaining your changes.

 ## License
-This Restaurant Management System is licensed under the MIT License.
-See the LICENSE file for more details.
+This Restaurant Management System is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for more details.

 ## Contact
 For any questions or inquiries, please contact us at patel.bhaskar09@gmail.com